 The Lakota Stallions Youth Football General Information

 General Information Coaches FBI Check List Coaches Meeting Contract-Coaches Contract-Parents Contract-Player CYFL Player and Parent Contract Events Calendar Jersey Night Heat and Lightning Proceedure Practice Field Map Practice Schedule Template Practice Field Rules School Report Letter School Report Scholarship Procedure USA/NFL CONCUSSION CERTIFICATION Ohio Dept. of Health Concussion Information Concussion - What Is It?
-Stallions Prayer Guardian Cap + Brain Pad mouth pieces - recommended for more protection Poll: 85 percent of parents would let their children play football Benefits of Playing Multiple Sports CYFL Book Instructions for TCP's CYFL Team Roster CYFL Rules CYFL 18 Point Card CYFL Coaches Roster Stallions Team Roster Stallions Roster Codes CYFL Rejection Report CYFL Weigh In Score Sheet CYFL Weigh In Proceedures CYFL Division Draw Dave Cisar's Books: Practice Frequency Dave Cisar's Books: Working With Officials Dave Cisar's Books: Scrimmaging Dave Cisar's Books: Coaches Duties Dave Cisar's Books: Where to Invest Practice Time
+Stallions Prayer Guardian Cap + Brain Pad mouth pieces - recommended for more protection Poll: 85 percent of parents would let their children play football Benefits of Playing Multiple Sports CYFL Book Instructions for TCP's CYFL Team Roster CYFL Rules CYFL 18 Point Card CYFL Coaches Roster Stallions Team Roster Stallions Roster Codes CYFL Rejection Report CYFL Weigh In Score Sheet CYFL Weigh In Proceedures CYFL Division Draw Dave Cisar's Books: Why One Sport Is Bad For Our Kids Dave Cisar's Books: Practice Frequency Dave Cisar's Books: Working With Officials Dave Cisar's Books: Scrimmaging Dave Cisar's Books: Coaches Duties Dave Cisar's Books: Where to Invest Practice Time

 Lakota Stallions Youth Football is geared for all to enjoy, learn, build character and self esteem, while being parent friendly.
 The Scholarship Program is the foundation so no player is turned away because of finances.